aws-robotics/aws-robomaker-github-actions/update-app-manifest/README.md

 # GitHub Action to update the package version in the Appmanifest🔄

-This simple action uses the [vanilla AWS CLI](https://docs.aws.amazon.com/cli/index.html) to update the package version in the Appmanifest.
+This action uses the [vanilla AWS CLI](https://docs.aws.amazon.com/cli/index.html) to update the package version in the Appmanifest.

 ## Usage